ajosedev/knowledge/notes/20221025093009-multi-brand-design-systems.md

 Many design systems offer more functionality than an in-house design system, but they have to be generic and unopinionated.
 The opinions of a multi-brand design system are a pro, not a con.
 They bring consistency, they bring foundations, they solve problems in a designed and tested, way. e.g. you've built a design system for e-commerce - and you have solved problems in that space in the best way.
 Additionally, there's going to be a lot of base and foundations that you get for 'free' - e.g. simple things like radio buttons and checkboxes are designed with a level of skill that you may not get from open source design systems.
 Even things like font stacks, spacing, layout tools, etc.

----

-#breakdown - interoperable design systems, and different ways of making things multibrand?
-#todo
-Theming two different different design systems to be interoperable is difficult, and maybe not even possible.
-Often not all components have a 1:1 replacement, meaning you're using different APIs, conventions, layout, abstractions, etc. Ideally, most things are achieved through [[designtokens]].
-But depending on the flexibility between brands, that may or may not be possible.
-Once you get outside the realm of tokens (think, functionality), the complexity grows quickly.

-A somewhat similar approach is to make your components brandless, and each brand can compose them into something that fits their brand.
-This approach probably relies on each brand bringing more to the table, as many components won't exist in the base. https://www.designsystems.com/the-forge-harrys-approach-to-multi-brand-design-systems/

-Alternatively, align on a visual language, with separate codebases.
-Akin to Material Design which has different implementations, this allows you some wiggle room while still achieving cohesion across different brands.
-It becomes blurry on if this is one design system or multiple, but there's wiggle room as needed.

 https://saleena.design/portfolio/project-5/
 https://medium.com/bts-design-team/building-a-multi-brand-design-system-79469d425bf3
 https://uxdesign.cc/challenges-of-multi-brand-design-systems-42d7e7b1d18c